Hackintoshlifeit/OC-Theme-HackintoshLife/README.md

 ## BACKGROUND
 If you want personalized background, In this section you will find various divided by resolution.
-How to use them Download your favorite according to the resolution of your monitor, unzip the ZIP and insert the .icns file in EFI/OC/Resources/Image
+How to use them Download your favorite according to the resolution of your monitor, unzip the ZIP and overwrite folder resource in EFI/OC

 ![setgui](./Screenshot/setgui.png)